oracle-livelabs/database/timesten/cache-introduction/04-initialize-environment/initialize-environment.md

 This lab assumes that you:

 - Have completed all the previous labs in this workshop, in sequence.
-- Have an open terminal session in the workshop compute instance, either via NoVNC or SSH.
+- Have an open terminal session (using **oracle** user) in the workshop compute instance, either via NoVNC or SSH.

 ### Start over from the beginning